bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 is known.

 ### Compound Values
-Compound values (often loosely equated with records, structs or tuples) are declared as a `data` types.
+Compound values (often loosely equated with records or structs) are declared as `data` types.

 		data Rect :: (Length width, Length height)

 A `Rect` is a tuple with two `Length` fields, `width` and `height`.
-While all types are named they can be used as tuples (structurally typed).
+While all types are nominal they can be used as (structurally typed) tuples.
 A `Rect` is also a tuple of type `(Length, Length)`.

-Finally there are collection types for arrays/vectors with fixed length:
+Finally there are collection types for arrays/vectors of elements of identical type with fixed length:

 		data Code :: Char[8]
 		data RGB :: Colour[3]

-A `Code` is sequence of `8` `Char`acters.
+A `Code` is vector of `8` `Char`acters.
 A `RGB` colour one of `3` `Colour`s, where the length is part of the array's type.
-This length can also be within a range.
+A length can also be within a range.

 		data UTF8CodePoint :: Byte[1-4]